-The SCR is the primary basis used by the Company to measure and assess its risks.
-The sensitivity analysis performed by the Company includes consideration of the sensitivity of its SCR cover ratio, determined according to the SII Regulations, to a range of economic assumptions.

-The table below shows the absolute change in cover ratio, for each sensitivity, e.g. a 3% positive impact would result in an increase in the cover ratio by 3%.
-The sensitivities apply to the Company's SCR which includes its underlying exposure to ACI.
+The sensitivity analysis performed by the Company includes consideration of the sensitivity of its SII cover ratio, determined according to the SII Regulations, to a range of assumption changes, including the impact on its underlying exposure to ACI and AIIDAC.
+The table below shows the absolute change in SII cover ratio, for each sensitivity, e.g. a 3% positive impact would result in an increase in the cover ratio by 3%.

-Sensitivity to assumptions Impact on SCR cover ratio
+Sensitivity to assumptions as at 31 December 2019 Impact on cover ratio

 Economic assumptions

+25bps increase in interest rates 4%

-100bps increase in GBP interest rates 10%
+50bps increase in interest rates 8%

+25bps decrease in interest rates -5%

-50bps decrease in GBP interest rates (5%)
+50bps decrease in interest rates -11%

-50bps increase in corporate bond spreads (1%)
+50bps increase in corporate bond spreads 0%

-50bps decrease in corporate bond spreads 1%
+50bps decrease in corporate bond spreads 0%

-50bps increase in sovereign bond spreads (5%)
+50bps increase in sovereign bond spreads -6%

-50bps decrease in sovereign bond spreads 5%
+50bps decrease in sovereign bond spreads 6%

-100bps increase in GBP inflation rate (9%)

-100bps decrease in GBP inflation rate 4%

-25% decrease in property values (6%)
+20% decrease in property values -6%

-25% decrease in equity prices (5%)
+25% decrease in equity prices -4%

 Non-economic assumptions

-10% increase in maintenance and investment expenses (6%)

-5% increase in gross loss ratios (13%)
+5% increase in gross loss ratios -16%